Developing country: Poor governance

-Many developing countries are considered un-free or flawed democracies by freedom indices such as the Democracy Index, Freedom in the World and Index of Freedom in the World.
+Many developing countries are considered flawed democracies or authoritarian regimes by democracy indices such as the V-Dem Democracy indices and Democracy Index (The Economist).
 Following decolonization and independence, elites have often had oligarchic control of the government.

 The establishment of a healthy democratic state has often been challenged by widespread corruption and nepotism and a low confidence and participation in democratic process.
 Political instability and political corruption are common problems.
-To fully reach the goal of a low level of corruption, developing countries are usually using special steps for different establishments inside their territories, such as :
+To fully reach the goal of a low level of corruption, developing countries are usually using special steps for different establishments inside their territories, such as: